Brian Anderson Player Props: Brewers vs. Dodgers

 Brian Anderson At The Plate

-- Anderson has five doubles, a triple, five home runs and 15 walks while batting .252.
+- Anderson is hitting .244 with five doubles, a triple, five home runs and 15 walks.

-- Anderson has driven home a run in 10 games this season (30.3%), including more than one RBI in 15.2% of his games and producing three or more of his team's runs on two occasions..
+- In 10 games this year (28.6%), Anderson has picked up an RBI, and in five of those games (14.3%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 13 of 33 games this season, and more than once 4 times.
+- He has scored in 40.0% of his games this year, with more than one run scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.